Curare | Zeitschrift für Medizinethnologie | Journal of Medical Anthropology

 Curare is a double-blind peer-reviewed journal of medical anthropology published by the AGEM – Arbeitsgemeinschaft Ethnologie und Medizin (Association for Anthropology and Medicine) since 1978.
 Articles are published in German & English.
 The transformation into an open access journal took place in 2024 with the support of the German Research Foundation (DFG), a print version continues to be published by Reimer Verlag Berlin.
 All issues from 2018 are published online at www.curarejournal.org.
 Issues from 1978 to 2017 are freely accessible on the digitalization server of the FID SKA – Specialized Information Service Social and Cultural Anthropology and available at www.evifa.de/curare-journal.

-Call for Papers – Curare Teaching Forum 2025 (Special Issue)
+Call for Papers – Curare Abortion and Miscarriage: Narratives, Practices, Discourses (Special Issue)

-For more information and former contributions to the Curare Teaching Forum please visit our Call for Papers site.
+For more information please visit our Call for Papers site.

 Online First